Defined benefit or final salary scheme:

 - The amount of retirement income you receive from your pension depends on the type of scheme you’re a member of.
 Generally, the longer you’re a member the more you could expect to receive.

 - If you’re over 55, most schemes allow you to choose when to take your money.
 A check of the rules of your scheme is always a top tip.

 - If you’ve got a partner or dependants, then it could be possible to use your pension to take care of them if you die first.

 Effectively, in a group pension it’s the fact that you’re all stronger together rather than apart.
 The charges and fees you pay are almost always lower.
 It’s also easier to keep you informed about your scheme, the investments and how they’re performing.
 Many schemes will provide access to financial advice to help with your retirement planning.

 What happens if I leave my job?

 Your employer will typically provide your options.
 For personal pension arrangements including auto-enrolment schemes your plan can stay with your provider and your employer has no further involvement.
-In most cases, you can continue to pay in and ask your new employer too.
+In most cases, you can continue to pay in and ask your new employer to contribute too.
 You also have the opportunity to transfer to your next employer’s scheme, or into a private pension.

 For company final salary or certain money purchase schemes you can leave your benefits where they are until you retire, or transfer out.
-In all cases it’s vital to see seek regulated financial advise if you are considering a transfer.
+In all cases it’s vital to seek regulated financial advice if you are considering a transfer.
 It’s especially important with final salary schemes as they provide guarantees for your retirement income.